 Before moving on to step three, it is also a good idea to do some research on your top three.
 You need to know that teachers need what you are selling and sharing so that you can help them solve their problems with your resources and content!
 Here are a couple of tips:

 Now that you have brainstormed some content and researched to see what your customers are looking for, it’s time to reflect on your top three.
 Asking yourself questions will guide you in finding your niche market.
 Look back at your top three, and ask yourself:

-Listen to the Finding Your Niche podcast episode on The CEO Teacher Podcast to listen to how I would fill out my Niche Finder as a classroom teacher.
+Listen to the Finding Your Niche podcast episode on The CEO Teacher® Podcast and learn how I would fill out my Niche Finder as a classroom teacher.
 When you find your niche, you’re able to focus on your main thing.
 And when you do that, you are on your way to becoming a thought leader in that area.

 What’s the next step, you ask?!
 Well, now that you have found your niche, I recommend that you mind map your heart out!!
 Mind Mapping is a way to break everything down into bite-sized pieces so you can take action on the small things that turn into big things.
-I have created a Mind Mapping Masterclass where I walk you through mind mapping your teacher business from start to finish, and I would LOVE for you to join me!
-Click here to find out more!
+I have created a Teachers Map of Online Business Secrets, where I walk you through mind mapping your teacher business from start to finish, and I give you more in-depth information on finding your niche while becoming a CEO Teacher® Trailblazer.

 You can grab your FREE workbook here: Teacher's Map of Online Business Secrets.